SoapMou/SleepyFlyR/README.md

-# SleepyFlyR: a R package for sleep and activity analysis in Drosophila
+# SleepyFlyR: an R package for sleep and activity analysis in Drosophila
-# This R package analyzes the fly activity data (reading interval = 1 minute) collected by DAM3 software.
+# This R package analyzes the fly activity data collected by DAM3 software (reading interval = 1 minute)
-# (A manual containing detailed description of this package will be uploaded after paper accepted)
 #
 # Major functions of this package includes:
 # [1] Sleep Analysis